Bhoomi9393/GlitchBorn/README.md

 # GlitchBorn

 A browser-based multiplayer game inspired by [agar.io](https://agar.io) — eat smaller cells to grow, avoid bigger ones to survive.
-Built with a vanilla HTML/CSS/JS frontend and a Java Spring Boot backend.
+Built with a HTML/CSS/JS frontend and a Java Spring Boot backend.

  Work in progress — core mechanics are implemented.